agneym/playground/README.md

 ## Features

-1. Autoreloading preview for change
+1. Load preview for predefined code.
-2. Can load preview for predefined code.
+1. Autoreloading preview for change.
-3. Allows for ES module imports.
+1. Allows for ES module imports.
 This means you can add imports for any library that supports ES Module resolution and playground will automatically load it into your code.
+1. See console output in the component itself.
+1. Control tab loaded by default for your use-case.

 ## Applications

 1. Add to static blogs to present your HTML, CSS or JavaScript code.
-2. Allow users to change the code and see the output in real time.
+1. Allow users to change the code and see the output in real time.
 This could be big in educational articles and so.

 ## API